Watts-College/cpp-525-sum-2022/index.md

 The assigned work for the term comes in the form of four elements, described below:

 - **Weekly Labs (100%):**  Each week you will be given lecture notes and a lab covering a new regression model.
 The labs require a substantial amount of work preparing the raw data for analysis, running models, and interpretting results.
 Your grade is derived from performance on these six labs.
-You are allowed one round of corrections for each lab, due at the same time as the lab for the next week.

 ## D. General Grading Rubric for Written Work